foundinblank/study2children/02basiceyegaze.md

 Starting Out
 ============

 We've cleaned up the data in [01importclean](01importclean.nb.html).
 So we're importing it here.
-First, let's do boxplots of each AOI across all stories and kids, grouping for forward vs. reversed.
+Let's grab histograms of our kids and groups.

 ``` r
 # Libraries